LonghornRacingElectric/simulation_toolkit/README.md

 # Simulation for 2023-24 Competition Year

-To help predict the effects of certain design choices.
+To help predict the effects of certain design decisions.

 ## How to use

 ### Installation

-1. Install Python probably
+1. Install [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/).
+Scroll down for the free version!
-2. Install Pycharm too
+2. (other dependencies will go here once they're added)
-3. Install dependencies
+3. Open **workspace.py** in PyCharm.

 ### Simulate a scenario